 Susan Murray is a media studies scholar and historian who uses television as an entry point to analyze post-war era technology, culture, design, aesthetics, and industry.
 A 2021 Guggenheim fellow, her research has also been supported by fellowships from the National Endowment for the Humanities (2015-16), American Council of Learned Societies (2013-14), the NYU Center for the Humanities (2013-14), and the American Association of University Women (2004-5).
-She is the author of Bright Signals: A History of Color Television, (Duke University Press, 2018), which was awarded the 2019 Katherine Singer Kovacs Book Award by the Society for Cinema and Media Studies and the 2019 Michael Nelson Book Prize by the International Association for Media and History, and Hitch Your Antenna to the Stars: Early Television and Broadcast Stardom (Routledge, 2006).
+She is the author of Bright Signals: A History of Color Television (Duke University Press, 2018), which was awarded the 2019 Katherine Singer Kovacs Book Award by the Society for Cinema and Media Studies and the 2019 Michael Nelson Book Prize by the International Association for Media and History, and Hitch Your Antenna to the Stars: Early Television and Broadcast Stardom (Routledge, 2006).
 Her work has appeared in journals such as Public Culture, Screen, The Journal of Visual Culture and Technology and Culture as well as popular outlets such as The Atlantic and Newsweek.
-She is currently in the process of researching her next book project: a history of the development and use of closed-circuit television in a range of contexts including medicine, education, manufacturing, policing, business, and the military.
+She is currently researching her next book project: a history of the development and use of closed-circuit television in a range of contexts including medicine, education, manufacturing, policing, business, and the military.

 - Closed Circuits, Distant Bodies: A History of the Operational, Instructional, and Surveillance Strategies of CCTV (working title), in progress.